skovhus/skovhus.dev/src/content/blog/type-safe-css-modules-with-flow/index.md

 And then sit back and enjoy CSS Modules being type checked by Flow. 🍺

-Please let me know what you think… And give a little ⭐️over at [GitHub](https://github.com/skovhus/css-modules-flow-types).
+Please let me know what you think… And give a little ⭐️ over at [GitHub](https://github.com/skovhus/css-modules-flow-types).

 *This blog post were originally posted on [hackernoon](https://hackernoon.com/type-safe-css-modules-with-flow-dd95e761bbe5).*